ErikBjare/gptme/README.md

     <li> gptme browses the website, and answers correctly
   </ol>
   </details>
   </td>
   </tr>
 </table>

-You can find more demos on the [Demos page](https://erik.bjareholt.com/gptme/docs/demos.html) in the docs.
+You can find more demos on the [Demos page][docs-demos] in the docs.

 ## 🌟 Features

 - 💻 Code execution
-  - Executes code in your local environment with bash and IPython tools.
+  - Executes code in your local environment with the [shell][docs-tools-shell] and [python][docs-tools-python] tools.
 - 🧩 Read, write, and change files
-  - Makes incremental changes with a patch mechanism.
+  - Makes incremental changes with the [patch][docs-tools-patch] tool.
 - 🌐 Search and browse the web.
-  - Equipped with a browser via Playwright.
+  - Can use a browser via Playwright with the [browser][docs-tools-browser] tool.
 - 👀 Vision
   - Can see images whose paths are referenced in prompts.
 - 🔄 Self-correcting
   - Output is fed back to the assistant, allowing it to respond and self-correct.
-- 🤖 Support for several LLM providers
+- 🤖 Support for several LLM [providers][docs-providers]
   - Use OpenAI, Anthropic, OpenRouter, or serve locally with `llama.cpp`
 - ✨ Many smaller features to ensure a great experience
+  - 🚰 Pipe in context via `stdin` or as arguments.
+    - Passing a filename as an argument will read the file and include it as context.
   - → Tab completion
   - 📝 Automatic naming of conversations
-  - 🚰 Pipe in context via stdin or as arguments.
-    - Passing a filename as an argument will read the file and include it as context.
-  - 💬 Optional basic Web UI and REST API
+  - 💬 Optional basic [Web UI and REST API][docs-server]

 ### 🛠  Developer perks

 - 🧰 Easy to extend
-  - Most functionality is implemented as [tools](https://erik.bjareholt.com/gptme/docs/tools.html), making it easy to add new features.
+  - Most functionality is implemented as [tools][docs-tools], making it easy to add new features.
 - 🧪 Extensive testing, high coverage.
 - 🧹 Clean codebase, checked and formatted with `mypy`, `ruff`, and `pyupgrade`.
-- 🤖 GitHub Bot to request changes from comments! (see [#16](https://github.com/ErikBjare/gptme/issues/16))
+- 🤖 [GitHub Bot][docs-bot] to request changes from comments! (see [#16](https://github.com/ErikBjare/gptme/issues/16))
   - Operates in this repo! (see [#18](https://github.com/ErikBjare/gptme/issues/18) for example)
   - Runs entirely in GitHub Actions.
-- 📊 Evaluation suite for testing capabilities of different models
+- 📊 [Evaluation suite][docs-evals] for testing capabilities of different models

 ### 🚧 In progress